jonathan-fuentes01/real-time-data-visualization-mpu6050-rpi/README.md

 # Real-Time Data Visualization using MING IoT Stack
-Data-visualization project at 0.2hz using MING IoT stack and Helix on Raspberry Pi single-board computer flashed with Ubuntu Server operating system.
+Data-visualization project at 0.2hz using MING IoT stack and Helix on Raspberry Pi single-board computer imaged with Ubuntu Server operating system.

 ## Information on Hardware Used